 Broccoli rice is another great low carb alternative full of fiber, plant based protein and iron.

 4. Brown Rice

 Brown rice if full of fiber to help your digestive system stay on track and keep you feeling full.

 Did you know that you can use sweet potatoes as a replacement for white rice?
 Here's how....
 Click To Tweet

 Although not as popular as some of the other grains, barley provides a good serving of fiber and many other important minerals such a selenium.

-Couscous is a whole grain that is rich in calcium plus provides essential B vitamins
+Couscous is a type of pasta that is rich in calcium plus provides essential B vitamins